 Michael is our resident fisherman, and you can email him with any questions while planning your fishing trip.

 The Minnesota Department of Resources takes a very active role ensuring that Lake Vermilion produces healthy classes each year, especially for walleye, northern pike and muskellunge.
 In fact, since the year 2000, more than 175 million walleye fry have been stocked in Lake Vermilion.

 The DNR has also been very aggressive in developing Lake Vermilion's muskie fishery.
 As you've likely heard, the work has been paying off!
 The lake consistently produced 50-inch and above muskies — many caught by Ludlow's Island anglers.

 In 2009, word spread around Lake Vermilion of a monster muskie — one that could have been the state record.
 The fisherman released the behemoth fish, however, to be caught another day.

-In addition to the DNR, a dedicated group of citizens has been working to improve Lake Vermilion since 1968: the Sportsman's Club of Lake Vermilion.
+In addition to the DNR, a dedicated group of citizens has been working to improve Lake Vermilion since 1968: the Vermilion Lake Association.
 For nearly three decades, the group has been counting and surveying the lake's loon population.
 (No small task on 40,000 acres of water.)

-The Club also monitors water quality, maintains a number of shore lunch sites around the lake and works to prevent the spread of invasive species, like Eurasian water milfoil and zebra mussels.
+The VLA also monitors water quality, maintains a number of shore lunch sites around the lake and works to prevent the spread of invasive species, like Eurasian water milfoil and zebra mussels.